 Welcome back to our case interview frameworks series, giving you a step-by-step approach to solve any case that’s set before you.
 If you haven’t read our first article yet, we encourage you to go back and read it before continuing.
 Think of this as your Market Sizing Cheat Sheet, as well as your guide for market sizing case question examples.

 First, a quick recap: Case interview frameworks are used to both open a case and to solve a case.
 It’s important that you are familiar with utilizing the market sizing framework to open and solve a case.
 The frameworks presented below will help you in both instances and are meant to be practical, action-oriented, metrics-driven, and clear as you walk through the case process in your interview.

 This is one of the main issues that distinguish MBB winners vs. try-agains.
-The winners have a framework that would work on the job, not just in a classroom.
-That helps not just get to the answer directly, but get there as fast as possible.
+The winners come up with a framework and approach that would work on the job, not just in a classroom.
+In the real world (and in the case interview) you want to get to the answer directly and efficiently.

 - Market Sizing

 - Market Study